William Henry Blackmore: Philanthropy

 Blackmore commissioned photographers like Jackson to photograph Native Americans.
 Some accompanied the survey expeditions, some he contacted and acquired their existing prints and some made portraits of natives visiting Washington.
 The work of some twenty-eight photographers were to be found in Blackmore's photographic collection.
-These included Antonio Zeno Shindler (d.1899), Alexander Gardner, Orloff R. Westman, and Dr. William Abraham Bell.
+These included Antonio Zeno Shindler, Alexander Gardner, Orloff R. Westman, and William Abraham Bell.
 The collections also included commercially available carte de visites and stereoscopic views.

-William took prints for display at the museum but asked that the negatives be left for students to study.
+Blackmore took prints for display at the museum but asked that the negatives be left for students to study.
 The original set of photographs is referred to as the Blackmore Collection.
 Some photographers continued to make portraits after Blackmore left and those expanded were named for the photographer.

-His brother, Dr. Humphrey Purnell Blackmore, a physician, surgeon and archaeologist was one of the founders of the Salisbury and South Wiltshire Museum which was primarily dedicated to local artefacts.
+His brother, Humphrey Purnell Blackmore, a physician, surgeon and archaeologist was one of the founders of the Salisbury and South Wiltshire Museum which was primarily dedicated to local artefacts.
 In 1902 the two museums were amalgamated, taking the latter name.
 Following Humphrey Blackmore's death, a significant number of Blackmore Museum artefacts were distributed to other museums including the Smithsonian Institution, the Birmingham Museum, and the British Museum.
 In 1932, Barbara Freire-Marreco Aitken (1879–1967), a prominent anthropologist who had worked with the innovative educator and passionate amateur archaeologist Edgar Lee Hewett (1865–1946), secured a substantial set of Blackmore's papers relating to his activities in New Mexico for the Historical Society of New Mexico.
 This material also included some 112 photographs in carte de visite, stereoscopic, Cabinet and other formats.
 Blackmore's museum, whose name had become incorporated with that of the Salisbury and South Wiltshire Museum after his death – and amalgamated in 1902 – finally disappeared in 1968.
 The remnants of his museum moved from its purpose built setting adjoining the Salisbury and South Wiltshire Museum in St. Ann Street to The King's House in the Cathedral Close in 1981 and the building was subsequently converted into residential apartments.